 Another of the most common snacks in Tanzania is roasted maize (corn).

-Dinner is often quite similar to lunch, rice and ugali with some kind of beans and vegetable, plus a form of meat if it can be afforded.
+Dinner is often quite similar to lunch, rice, and ugali with some beans and vegetable, plus a form of meat if it can be afforded.

 There's also barbecue, which is similar to Indian tandoori or Middle Eastern kebabs, yet it has its own Tanzanian flavors added.

 Mishkaki as it's known, is usually made from beef, goat, chicken, or fish, that's marinated, skewered and grilled over charcoal.

 They roast the meat until blackened, giving it a lovely fiery flavor.

 Mishkaki is especially popular during the late afternoon and throughout the night for those that want to chow down on delicious piles of tender meat.